segabl/pd2-streamlined-heisting/README.md

 - Fixes instances of Winters not leaving the map when the formation was told to break up before Winters was registered
 - Fixes various synchronization issues where incorrect or incomplete data was sent to clients
 - Updates old boss enemies with the new boss logic to make those boss fights more interesting
+- Tweaks some heist mission scripts to play better or fix issues

 ## Compatibility